Full time wage, full time chorus, no compulsory redundancies

 The chorus has long been an integral part of the WNO’s success and the cultural fabric of Wales.
 The reduction in the number of choristers, compounded by the move towards compulsory redundancy, threatens not only the livelihoods of these talented individuals but also the future of the Opera itself.

-Show your support now by writing to the chair of WNO Board and asking them to reconsider the current plans and to not cut voices from the chorus.
+Show your support now by writing to the WNO General Directors and ask them to reconsider the current plans and to not cut voices from the chorus.

-Writing to the WNO board takes less than a minute and can be sent in English or in Welsh
+Writing to the WNO General Directors takes less than a minute and can be sent in English or in Welsh.

 We reject a proposal that would result in: